kfnxu/a-plot-composer/README.md

 ## Changes from original codebase
 * use material-ui interface instead of flask-appbuild default ui interface
-* flask-appbuilder template: mainly use newly created panel.html template
+* flask-appbuilder template: mainly use newly created list.html and panel.html templates
 * merge most javascript index file to use reactjs
-* request data from api using ajas instead of embeded in html page ( in the progress )
+* request data from api using ajax instead of embeded in html page ( in the progress )

-##Plot Composer is based on Superset from AirBnb with Material Design interface using Material-UI lib.
+## Plot Composer is based on Superset from AirBnb with Material Design interface using Material-UI lib.

-##License
+## License
 Apache 2.0